cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerplatform.md

 a connector to connect to the Dataverse table and perform create, read, update, and delete (CRUD) operations.

+**BOD 25-01 Requirement**: This indicator means that policy is required under CISA BOD 25-01 **API Support**: This indicator means that policy is can be checked via Microsoft API **Manual**: This indicator means that policy requires manual verification of configuration checking

 # Baseline Policies

 Baseline Policies in this document are targeted towards administrative controls that apply to